cmelero96/linkedin-api-injector-extension/readme.md

 - [ ] Make the panel have maximum height and let user scroll through it, instead of taking up a lot of space if the object received has a lot of fields
 - [ ] Find a way to setup unit testing for a Chrome extension
 - [ ] Create advanced styling and maybe replace image URLs with the actual image

+## KNOWN BUGS

+- [ ] 01 - The extension doesn't seem to work after creating a new Tab/Window.
+You need to refresh the page for it to start working normally in all expected scenarios.